North Russia intervention: Reasons behind the campaign

-In March 1917, after the abdication of Russian Tsar Nicholas II and the formation of a provisional democratic government in Russia, the U.S. entered World War I. The U.S. government declared war on the German Empire in April (and later upon Austria-Hungary) after learning of the former's attempt to persuade Mexico to join the Central Powers.
+In March 1917, Tsar Nicholas II in Russia abdicated and was succeeded by a provisional government.
+The US government declared war on the German Empire and its allies in April, after learning of the former's attempt to persuade Mexico to join the Central Powers.
 The Russian Provisional Government, led by Alexander Kerensky, pledged to continue fighting Imperial Germany on the Eastern Front.
-In return, the U.S. began providing economic and technical support to the Russian provisional government, so they could carry out their military pledge.
+In return, the US began providing economic and technical support to the Russian provisional government, so they could carry out their military pledge.

 The Russian offensive of 18 June 1917 was crushed by a German counteroffensive.
 The Russian Army was plagued by mutinies and desertions.
 Allied war materiel still in transit quickly began piling up in warehouses at Arkhangelsk (Archangel) and the ice-free port of Murmansk.
 Anxious to keep Russia in the war, the Royal Navy established the British North Russia Squadron under Admiral Kemp.

-The Bolsheviks, led by Vladimir Lenin, came to power in October 1917 and established the Russian Soviet Federative Socialist Republic.
+The Bolsheviks, led by Vladimir Lenin, came to power in October 1917 and established the Russian Socialist Federative Soviet Republic.
 Five months later, they signed the Treaty of Brest-Litovsk with Germany, which formally ended the war on the Eastern Front.
 This allowed the German army to begin redeploying troops to the Western Front, where the depleted British and French armies had not yet been bolstered by the American Expeditionary Force.

 Coincidental with the Treaty, Lenin personally pledged that if the Czechoslovak Legion would stay neutral and leave Russia, they would enjoy safe passage through Siberia on their way to join the Allied forces on the Western Front.
 However, as the 50,000 members of the Legion made their way along the Trans-Siberian Railroad to Vladivostok, only half had arrived before the agreement broke down and fighting with the Bolsheviks ensued in May 1918.
 Also worrisome to the Allied Powers was the fact that in April 1918, a division of German troops had landed in Finland, creating fears they might try to capture the Murmansk–Petrograd railroad, the strategic port of Murmansk and possibly even the city of Arkhangelsk.
-It was also feared that large military stores at Archangelsk might fall into unfriendly hands.
+It was also feared that large military stores at Arkhangelsk might fall into unfriendly hands.